South Korea's Yoon seeks stronger economic, security ties on UK state visit

 Yoon has expressed hope for deeper cooperation with Britain on an "array of geopolitical risks" including supply chains and energy security, the Telegraph said.

-"The two countries have more room to cooperate on the economic front," Yoon's spokesperson Lee Do-woon said, noting bilateral trade was worth $12.1 billion last year, fifth among European countries.
+"The two countries have more room to cooperate on the economic front," Yoon's spokesperson, Lee Do-woon, said.
+Bilateral trade was worth $12.1 billion last year, fifth among European countries, he said.

+Chinese foreign ministry spokesperson Mao Ning told a regular briefing that South Korea had no "need to join the fray", when asked about Yoon's comment on the South China Sea.

+"China is fully aware of its responsibilities and interests, we don't need anyone to dictate what we do or don't do," she said.
+"Regarding the South China Sea issue, China and ASEAN countries have the ability, confidence, and wisdom to handle this issue well.

+China claims virtually all of the South China Sea.
+Several Southeast Asian countries, members of the ASEAN bloc, have overlapping claims to parts of it.

+Yoon, in the interview with the British newspaper, stressed the importance of a “rules-based maritime order” in the South China Sea as well as “peace and stability in the Taiwan Strait”.

-Yoon's visit comes after his return from the APEC summit in San Francisco, where he called for a coordinated response to growing military ties between North Korea and Russia.
+Yoon's visit comes after his return from an APEC summit in San Francisco, where he called for a coordinated response to growing military ties between North Korea and Russia.

+North Korea has been under U.N. sanctions for its nuclear and ballistic missile programmes since 2006.

+It has tested numerous missiles over the past year and has vowed to launch a satellite.
+The United States, South Korea and Japan have condemned the space launch as a provocation and violation of U.N.
+Security Council resolutions banning its ballistic missile technology.

 From Britain, Yoon will head to France for a visit aimed at bolstering support for South Korea's hosting the 2030 World Expo, his office said.